bpftrace/bpftrace/docs/migration_guide.md

 - an example of an error message
 - a simple guide to fix existing scripts

+## Versions 0.24.x (or earlier) to 0.25.x (or later)

+### `args` in tracepoints now requires BTF

+After https://github.com/bpftrace/bpftrace/pull/4864, using the `args` builtin in tracepoint requires BTF for parsing the tracepoint argument types.
+For systems which do not provide BTF, it is possible to pass a custom BTF file via the `BPFTRACE_BTF` environment variable.

 ## Versions 0.23.x (or earlier) to 0.24.x (or later)

 ### Probe Attachment Failure Exits the Program